karttur/basin_extract_docs/_posts/2020/2020-10-17-basin-delineate-pydev-git-clone.markdown

 ![swithc_branch](../../images/github-switch-branch.png){: .pull-right}
 The forked repo has two branches.
 Change to the branch _dev_ by clicking the branch button, as illustrated to the right.

 With your own fork of the project _basin_extract_ you are ready to get a local clone and starting coding.
-You can then push your improved/customized code to your won fork, and then push
+You can then push your improved/customized code to your own fork.
+And when you have changes to suggest you can request pushing your changes also to Karttur's (upstream) version.

 <br />